CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ### CFIS processing

 `ShapePipe' splits the processing of CFIS images into three parts: 1.)
-Field and image selection; 2.)
+Preparation of the input images; 2.)
 Processing of single exposure images;
 3.)
 Processing of stacked images.
 The single exposures are first split into single-CCD images, which are processed in turn and independently.

-Field and image selection is done before running the actual pipeline, by chosing the desired input images.
+The preparation of input images is done before running the actual pipeline, using auxilliary scripts.

 The processing of single exposure images contains the following steps:
   * Split exposure into single-exposure single-CCD images